-4. Assets, Liabilities, Deferred Inflows of Resources and Net Position or Equity (Continued)
+4. Assets, Liabilities, and Net Position or Equity (Continued)

 c.
 Capital Assets

 Capital assets, which include construction in progress, improvements other than buildings, recreation facilities and amenities and infrastructure, are reported in the governmental activities column in the government-wide statements.